robinl3680/CD_LAB_S7/README.md

 # CD_LAB_S7
+The source folder contains all the cycles that we did.
+The fifth cycle is a special one in which we are given with a grammer and have to create an interpreter for the grammer using lex and yacc in diffrent stages.
-Now just incuding the files for an interpreter that we made for a given input grammar.
+In read me am just incuding the files for an interpreter that we made for a given input grammar.
 The grammar is